 1. Leaving your website to it

 If you have invested money into getting potential customers to visit your website then don’t leave them disappointed when they get there.
 Give them a good experience by ensuring your site is attractive, mobile-friendly, easy to read, loads quickly and there are no broken elements.
-Provide them with the information they are expecting, so it is easy for them to take the next action in your sales process, such as contacting your company or purchasing a product.
+Provide them with the information they are expecting, so it is easy for them to contact your company or purchase a product.

 2. Ignoring SEO

 Search Engine Optimisation (SEO) is the process of increasing your company’s visibility on search engines such as Google or Bing.